-From 1920’s German expressionist movies to contemporary Hollywood thrillers, from fantasy to horror films and historical dramas, it’s safe to say that, despite the relatively low number of foreign movies shot in Slovakia, their diversity is a testament to the wide array of cinematic experiences the country can offer.
-Here’s our top 10!
+From 1920’s German expressionist movies to contemporary Hollywood thrillers, from fantasy to horror films and historical dramas, their diversity is a testament to the wide array of cinematic experiences the country can offer.

 Rumour has it Liam Neeson was originally cast in the lead role, but the studio thought he wasn’t credible enough to play an action hero.
 Oh, the error…

-Set in Transylvania and partly filmed in Germany, shooting locations in Slovakia include the Orava castle (Count Orlok’s residence), the Vrátna Valley, the Váh River, Starhrad and landscapes from the High Tatras mountains.
+Set in Transylvania and partly filmed in Germany, shooting locations in Slovakia include the Orava castle (Count Orlok’s residence), the Vrátna Valley, the Váh River, Starhrad and landscapes from the High Tatras.

-An absolute classic silent movie any cinema buff should see.
+An absolute classic silent movie any cinema buff should watch.

 The Peacemaker (1997)